lost-fool/Adversary-Emulation-Plan/ReadMe_Solomon.md

   -Caldera-srv
     This is the virtual machine in the attack vpc on which the caldera tool is installed and run.
+The server has two network interfaces one is internal and the other external.
     Specifications
     OS: Debian Linux
     Machine Type: e2-standard-2